argonne-lcf/user-guides/docs/ai-testbed/cerebras/running-a-model-or-program.md

 +    data_dir: "/srv/software/cerebras/dataset/fc_mnist/data/mnist/val"
 ```
 If you want to have the sample download the dataset, you will need to specify absolute paths for the "data_dir"s

+### Running a sample PyTorch training job
-Then, to run the sample:
+To run the sample:
 ```console
 export MODEL_DIR=model_dir
 # deletion of the model_dir is only needed if sample has been previously run